OlivierLD/raspberry-coffee/README.md

 Some modules also use the `librxtx` library for Serial IO.

 > Note: `WiringPi` is now deprecated (since 2019, apparently), which makes `PI4J v1.*` deprecated too.
 > ...More to come.
+Another way would be to use a library like `diozero`.

 ### Java
-Java can come in two flavors:
+Java downloads can come in two flavors:
-- The Java Runtime Environment (JRE), that allows you to _run_ Java programs
+- The Java Runtime Environment (JRE), that allows you to _run_ Java programs (ie programs compiled to run on a JVM)
-- The Java Development Kit (JDK), that also includes a JRE, and allows you to _develop_ Java programs.
+- The Java Development Kit (JDK), a superset ot the JRE, that also allows you to _develop_ Java programs.

 Obviously, we need a JDK.
 Since 2019 or so, Java (JDK 11) comes with the RasPi OS.